About Blacktoft Sands

 One of the most breathtaking sights in summer is pairs of marsh harriers, which pass food from one to the other in mid-air during their acrobatic courtship display.
 In winter, there are thousands of ducks easily viewed from wheelchair accessible hides.

 The reserve is open daily (except Christmas Day) from 9 am to 9 pm (or dusk if earlier).
-The reception hide is open daily from 9 am to 4 pm April until October, and at weekends from November to February.
-During the winter months, the reception hide will also be open on selected weekdays from 10am to 3pm.
+The reception hide is open daily from 9 am to 4 pm from April-September and at weekends from 10 am to 4 pm from October-March.

 Members free.
 Non-members: adults £4, under 16s £1, concessions £3, family £7.